 - A sense of community was important to participants, from parents who expressed general sentiments of valuing "the community" to young people and children who valued their relationships with neighbours, friends and family. - Access to community facilities including: libraries, pools, recreation centres, playgrounds, skate parks and leisure centres were highly valued by all age cohorts.
-Children aged 3-13 years of age particularly valued pools, leisure centres and libraries as places where they could "play", "have fun" and "be active". - Parents and young people mentioned the importance of more affordable services, such as childcare, housing and health care services. - Young people aged 15-24 years of age appreciated the existing community services, particularly free services that catered to youth. - There was a desire to see more events and sporting facilities that young people could engage with, such as events in the park, pool activities and street parks as well as infrastructure for sports such as cricket, football and netball. - A sense of safety and security was often mentioned in a general sense but also specifically in relation to road safety and personal safety in the evening.
-Early BCP refresh results indicate personal safety and security is still important for young people.

-- While not exclusive to this cohort, young people aged 15-24 years of age particularly mentioned the importance of supporting and celebrating the diversity within our community such as culture, gender, sexual orientation, ethnicity, religious affiliation and age. - Providing services and taking direct action that supports vulnerable members of our community such as refugees, the homeless community and the elderly were mentioned as important for all age groups, even young children. - Parents rated Your Community, Services and Facilities as their third top priority theme in 2021, outlining delivering valued community services including life-long learning facilities as focus areas for the next ten years.
+Children aged 3-13 years of age particularly valued pools, leisure centres and libraries as places where they could "play", "have fun" and "be active". - Parents and young people mentioned the importance of more affordable services, such as childcare, housing and health care services. - Young people aged 15-24 years of age appreciated the existing community services, particularly free services that catered to youth. - There was a desire to see more events and sporting facilities that young people could engage with, such as events in the park, pool activities and street parks as well as infrastructure for sports such as cricket, football and netball. - A sense of safety and security was often mentioned in a general sense but also specifically in relation to road safety and personal safety in the evening. - While not exclusive to this cohort, young people aged 15-24 years of age particularly mentioned the importance of supporting and celebrating the diversity within our community such as culture, gender, sexual orientation, ethnicity, religious affiliation and age. - Providing services and taking direct action which supports vulnerable members of our community such as refugees, the homeless community and the elderly were mentioned as important for all age groups, even young children.